-At Q3’s end, a total of 16 of the hedge funds tracked by Insider Monkey held long positions in this stock, down by 6% from the previous quarter.
-With hedgies’ capital changing hands, there exists a select group of noteworthy hedge fund managers who were upping their holdings meaningfully (or already accumulated large positions).
+At Q2’s end, a total of 16 of the hedge funds tracked by Insider Monkey were long this stock, a change of 33% from the first quarter of 2019.
+Below, you can check out the change in hedge fund sentiment towards NNN over the last 16 quarters.
+With hedgies’ positions undergoing their usual ebb and flow, there exists an “upper tier” of notable hedge fund managers who were adding to their stakes significantly (or already accumulated large positions).